Code-Institute-Submissions/Kim-Antao-corona/README.md

 Currently the world is full of chaos, confusion and fear due to the outbreak of the novel corona virus.
 With news channels filled with sections about deaths caused by it.
-Though being informed is very important, it is proved that continuous watching about it will only cause every one to  get stress and panic.
+Though being informed is very important, it is proved that continuous watching about it will only cause every one to stress and panic.

-This is where this website comes into picture.
-Even though its in its initial stage it provides basic statistics about the spread of virus. which will not only help you understand whats happening in your country but if you have family and friends in different countries, help to understand their situation as well. that too with just a click.
-All countries summarised on on site so no more hassel of loading diffrent Pages
+This is where this project comes into picture.
+Even though its in its initial stage it provides basic statistics about the spread of virus. which will not only help you understand whats happening in your country but if you have family and friends in different countries, help to understand their situation as well.
+That too with just a click.
+All countries summarised on one site so no more hassel of loading diffrent Pages

 UX

-All about Covid-19 is created keeping everyone in mind. its basic idea being able to tell the user what the statistics are in globally
+All about Covid-19 is created keeping everyone in mind. its basic idea being able to tell the user what the statistics are globally

 Most of the countries are trying to lift the lockdown with businesses eventually getting back on track.
 If you are a part of a big organisation and have meetings